LemonATsu/NPC-pytorch/README.md

 Here, we render the dataset as specified in config file `configs/render/h36m_zju.yaml` with the model configuration and weights we saved before, and store the output in `output_path`.

 We also provide a config `configs/render/h36m_zju_mesh.yaml`for extracting meshes with Marching cubes.

+## Dataset
+We are not allowed to share the pre-processed data for H3.6M and MonoPerfcap due to license terms.
+If you need access to the pre-trained models and the pre-processed dataset, please reach out to `shihyang[at]cs.ubc.ca`.

 ## Citation
 ```